Our learning environment

 As a master’s student at Manchester, you’ll benefit from our excellent blended learning and teaching methods.

-Our approach to teaching and learning is blended and flexible.
-This means your on-campus learning, including traditional laboratory-based work, lectures and seminars, will be enhanced with digital materials that you can work through when it best suits you.
+Our approach to teaching and learning is flexible, which means your on-campus learning, including traditional laboratory-based work, lectures and seminars, will be enhanced with digital materials that you can work through when it best suits you.

 Most of our master’s courses are only one year long, so you will begin to specialise in topics that interest you or start to work on a particular area of research where you want to conduct further study.